 Today's workers?
 You mean the 3 people (one of whom is a minority) who are supporting one person receiving benefits?
 Thousands of factories have moved out of the U.S. Who is going to support all these people with their tax dollars?
 The guy working at Walmart?
 His taxes are going to support all these people?
 Don't make me laugh so hard in the morning.

-- Modern tales of the Good Samaritan Jazz Shaw 9 hours ago
+- On the dismissal of the Chris McDaniel challenge in Mississippi Jazz Shaw 8 hours ago